seoyeonoh12/my_git_tutorial/Dictionary_git.md

 **!** A bridge works both ways: Always push first and then pull to synchronize local and remote repository

+$ git branch
+--list: shows only branches at local repository
+-a : shows all branches

 ### VIII.
 Summary
 1. Initialize Git on a folder, making it a Repository